rugbyprof/4883-Programming_Techniques/Assignments/A01/README.md

 If you have had me before, and this seems **TL;DR** make sure you:

 1. Are on my slack channel: https://griffin-courses.slack.com
-2. Add yourself to the class roster
+2. Add yourself to the class <a href="https://docs.google.com/spreadsheets/d/1jAkhTTA8b8BxF5ckkyct44jOz8PNmREB9QxGERVDSeY/edit?usp=sharing">roster</a>
 3. Make sure you add an image or avatar to your slack profile.
-(These will also be placed into the class roster).
+(These will also be placed into the class <a href="https://docs.google.com/spreadsheets/d/1jAkhTTA8b8BxF5ckkyct44jOz8PNmREB9QxGERVDSeY/edit?usp=sharing">roster</a>).

 ### Team Chat